 How to Make a Bat Pad out of Clay

 If your wheel does not have bat pins in which to attach your board bat to, then you can throw your own bat pad out of clay to attach it to.

 Firstly, take your lump of clay and throw it down hard onto your wheel head.
-Make sure your clay is centred and then push down with your hand.
+Make sure your clay is centered and then push down with your hand.
 Then you can either push your fingers down into the centre of the clay and stretch the clay out or push gently on the outer edge of the clay.
 The aim is to have a very flat, very even layer of clay on the wheel, roughly around a quarter of an inch thick.
 Then take a wooden rib to press down and compress it further onto the wheel.
 The bat pad should almost fit to the edges of the wheel but not completely.
 Wet the disc of clay, but do not soak it.

 You'll then need to create your grooves.
 You can use your finger to create concentric circles around an inch apart or a tool.
 Then take your bat pad (it should be slightly bigger than your wheel head) then slam it down hard onto your clay disc.
 Spin the wheel slowly, the bat pad might wobble, so you'll need to keep tapping it gently until it's stuck fast.
 You'll then be ready to throw your piece on your newly attached bat.